aws/rolesanywhere-credential-helper/README.md

 The above command line will import your client certificate and private key that are in a PFX file (which will be unwrapped using the `UNWRAPPING_PASSWORD` environment variable) into the newly created Keychain and only allow for the credential helper to access it.
 It's important to note that since the credential helper isn't signed, it isn't trusted by MacOS.
 To get around this, you may have to specify your Keychain password whenever the credential helper wants to use the private key to perform a signing operation.
 If you don't want to have to specify the password each time, you can choose to always allow the credential helper to use the Keychain item.

+Also note that the above steps can be done through [MacOS Keychain APIs](https://developer.apple.com/documentation/security/keychain_services/keychains), as well as through the [Keychain Access application](https://support.apple.com/guide/keychain-access/welcome/mac).

 #### Windows CNG Guidance

 If you would like to secure keys through Windows CNG and use them with IAM Roles Anywhere, it should be sufficient to to import your certificate (and associated private key) into your user's "MY" certificate store.

-Add your certificate (and associated private key) to the certificate store by importing a PFX file through the below command line in PowerShell:
+Add your certificate (and associated private key) to the certificate store by importing e.g. a PFX file through the below command line in Command Prompt:

 ```
-certutil -user -p $env:UNWRAPPING_PASSWORD -importPFX "MY" \path\to\identity.pfx
+certutil -user -p %UNWRAPPING_PASSWORD% -importPFX "MY" \path\to\identity.pfx
 ```

 The above command will import the PFX file into the user's "MY" certificate store.
 The `UNWRAPPING_PASSWORD` environment variable should contain the password to unwrap the PFX file.

+Also note that the above step can be done through a [Powershell cmdlet](https://learn.microsoft.com/en-us/powershell/module/pki/import-pfxcertificate?view=windowsserver2022-ps) or through [Windows CNG/Cryptography APIs](https://learn.microsoft.com/en-us/windows/win32/api/wincrypt/nf-wincrypt-pfximportcertstore).

 ### update